fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/4_inheritance.md

 ```
 This code works because `get_val` is protected -- it lets the `abc1` instance access the `get_val` method in the `abc2` instance.
 Had `get_val` been declared as `private`, then this code would fail because an object (`abc1` here) __can't access a private method from any other object__ -- they can only access `self.get_val`, not `other.get_val`.
 When a method is private, only the *class* - __not__ *instances* of the class - can access it.

 Had `get_val` been declared as public, then this code would work, but anyone could call `abc1.get_val`, which may not be desired.
-Anyone can access public methods.
 A private method can only be accessed by the object that is calling it.
 A protected method can be __called by any instance of the class__ -- either `self` or some other object of the same type.

 ### Accidental Method Overriding
 It’s important to remember that every class you create inherently subclasses from class `Object`.
 The `Object` class is built into Ruby and comes with many critical methods.
 This means that methods defined in the `Object` class are available in all classes.